 During the winter break, students must meet the following criteria:

-- Students who lived in the residence halls during the fall semester and who are preregistered for at least 12 credits for the following spring semester.
+- Students who lived in the residence halls during the fall semester and who are preregistered for at least one credit-bearing course for the following spring semester.

 During the summer months, students must meet at least one of the following criteria:

-- Students who are enrolled in regularly scheduled summer classes, workshops, or seminars.
+Students who are enrolled in at least one credit-bearing course for the summer term.
 Housing, however, is limited to the duration of the summer class;

 - Faculty or staff may temporarily stay in on-campus housing if space is available.